BenCoder1991/udacityCaptstone/README.md

 - Build a Docker container in a pipeline: CircleCi jobs **build-docker-image-before-update**, **build-docker-image-after-update**

 #### Successful Deployment
-- The Docker container is deployed to a Kubernetes cluster: done with AWS EKS / EKSCTL as encouraged in the mentor help section and through circleci jobs **create-cluster** and **initialize-cluster**
+- The Docker container is deployed to a Kubernetes cluster: done with AWS EKS / EKSCTL as encouraged in the mentor help section and through CircleCi jobs **create-cluster** and **initialize-cluster**
-- Use Blue/Green Deployment or a Rolling Deployment successfully: rolling deployment via circlci job **update-cluster**. c.f. screenshots **old_website.png" and **new_website.png**
+- Use Blue/Green Deployment or a Rolling Deployment successfully: done with rolling deployment via circlci job **update-cluster**. c.f. screenshots **old_website.png" and **new_website.png**

 ### General references:
 - https://github.com/udacity/cdond-c3-projectstarter (provided by Udacity as a template)